By |Last Updated: September 18th, 2025|9 min read|Categories: Data Exfiltration|

 Tools of the Trade: Choosing the Right DLP Solution

-A key defense against data leakage is specialized data loss prevention (DLP).
+A key defense against data leakage is a specialized data loss prevention (DLP) solution.
 These tools monitor systems for activities that can indicate data loss, such as suspicious traffic, and help alert security teams to threats as quickly as possible.
-While there are a wide range of options to choose from, advanced tools that focus on endpoints and preventing data exfiltration should be a key priority for businesses.

 Must-Have Features of Good DLP Software